-Eve’s Watch is delighted to present the Judges of the Eve’s Watch Awards 2017.
+Eve’s Watch is delighted to present the Judges of the Eve’s Watch Awards 2017 in association with Urb-it.
 The handpicked judging panels comprise industry experts from journalists to collectors, designers to buyers, all tasked alongside the Eve’s Watch team to unearth the timepieces that are piquing interest, creating a buzz and perhaps most pertinent of all, are in whatever way, moving the world of women’s watches forward.

 The 12 Awards will spotlight the finest of offerings, from fashionable frivolity to complex creations and bejewelled showstoppers.
 Want to know who made the cut?
 See the The Shortlist here.